mcarbonell/trivia-master/docs/DONE.md

     *   A collection in Firestore (`predefinedTriviaQuestions`) stores pre-generated bilingual trivia questions.
     *   This reduces reliance on real-time AI generation for common categories, improving speed and reducing API costs.
 *   **Batch Population Script (`scripts/populate-firestore-questions.ts`)**:
-    *   Generates and stores a target number of questions for each predefined category and for each difficulty level, using the detailed category instructions from Firestore.
+    *   Generates and stores a target number of questions for each predefined category and for each difficulty level, using the detailed category instructions from Firestore and the new data model.
     *   Includes logic to avoid conceptual duplication by passing existing content as context to the AI.
     *   Respects API rate limits with configurable delays.
     *   Validates each question individually from AI batch responses, discarding malformed ones while keeping valid ones.